Travix-International/travix-lock-manager/doc/API.md

 <a name="Lock+toString"></a>

 ### lock.toString() ⇒ <code>String</code>
-Returns string representation of this lock in format: Lock of "key" [by "owner"] for "type".
-Owner is included only if it was specified.
+Returns string representation of this lock in format:
+Lock of "key" [by "owner"] for "type".
+Owner is included only if it has been specified.

 **Kind**: instance method of <code>[Lock](#Lock)</code>
 <a name="LockManager"></a>

 ## LockManager
 LockManager class.
 Helps to serialise access to a set of hierarchically organized resources with various levels of exclusivity.
-All locks are initially kept in memory but can be distributed or replicated via `onacquire` and `onrelease` event handlers (both synchronous or asynchronous).
+All locks are initially kept in memory but can be distributed or replicated via `onacquire` and `onrelease` event handlers (synchronous or asynchronous) supporting transactional semantics.

 **Kind**: global class